Closed beta · 139 teams already in

 Built on peer-reviewed research, not vibes.

 MAD Studio operationalizes the leading academic frameworks in multi-agent debate, turning them from research notebooks into a production-grade workbench.
-Every protocol is traceable to a published methodology.
+Every protocol links to its published source — on arXiv, ACL Anthology, or NeurIPS.

 Du, Li, Torralba, Tenenbaum, Mordatch